 15 Ideas to Make Boating More Fun for Kids

-A fun day of boating can turn sour if you're not prepared to feed, entertain and care for the littlest people board your pontoon.
-If you're bringing kids on board, then here are the fun, favorite items that I'd recommend you bring along with you.
+A fun day of boating can turn sour if you're not prepared to feed, entertain and care for the littlest people aboard your pontoon.
+If you're bringing kids on board, then here are a few fun favorite items that I'd recommend you bring along with you.

 Our our pontoon boat we have a small table by one of the L loungers under the shade of the bimini.
 It's a perfect spot for little kids to play with toys or playdough while the adults have their fun.

 The tubes that only hold one or two are usually a bit scarier to little kids who have to go alone.
 I have reviewed a bunch of tubes with my favorite tubes for kids here.

 - Homemade granola bars with their favorite fixings (nuts, raisins, craisins, M&Ms, etc)

-- Sweet Potato French Fries in a bag (Sweet potato french fries that are baked are delicious, healthy, and easy for kids to grab)
+- Sweet Potato French Fries in a bag (sweet potato french fries that are baked are delicious, healthy and easy for kids to grab)